thorrak/fermentrack/docs/source/about.rst

 Other Notes
 -------------

-Fermentrack is currently designed for "legacy" brewpi firmware running on ESP8266 and Arduino hardware, and does not support "modern" firmware such as that included with official BrewPi controllers.
+Fermentrack is currently designed for "legacy" BrewPi firmware running on ESP8266 and Arduino hardware, and does not support "modern" firmware such as that included with current official BrewPi controllers.

 A full table of controllers/expected hardware availability is available in :doc:`hardware`.